uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-If no content has been added to the wiki before, as the above image shows, click the ``edit me`` link.
-This will take you to an editor (which is also the ``Edit`` tab).
+If no content has been added to the wiki before, as the image :ref:`userWikiHomePage` shows, click the ``edit me`` link.
+This will open an editor (which is also the ``Edit`` tab).
-Edit as you please.

-Any page you edit will have an editor similar to what is shown in the image below.
-Once you have your content to your satisfaction, make sure to add a summary in the ``Edit Summary`` field, then click the ``Save Revision`` button.
+Any page available to edit will have an editor view similar to what is shown in the image :ref:`userWikiEditor`.
+Once all edits have been completed, add a summary in the ``Edit Summary`` field, then click the ``Save Revision`` button.

 .. _userWikiEditor: